salmanzafar949/laravel-jwt-auto-installer/Readme.md

 # laravel-jwt-auto-installer

-A Laravel Library that let's you add tymon jwt auth library to your project easily
+A Laravel Library that let's you add tymon jwt auth library and all it's features with single command

 ## What this was required?
-The people who uses tymon/jwt-auth knows that every time they installs package they need to manually create AuthController and then copy and paste the entire code their and same things for Model and Routes.
+The people who uses `tymon/jwt-auth` knows that every time they installs package they need to manually create AuthController and then copy and paste the entire code their and same things for Model and Routes.
-So every time when you have to do this it takes some time and being a developer we want more easy and simple way of doing thing. so the i came up with this idea of creating this and hopefully it will help you.
+So every time when you have to do this it takes some time and being a developer we want more easy and simple way of doing thing. so the i came up with this idea of creating this and hopefully it will help you and will make your work easy.

+### what this package will do?
+The package will create the following things for you

+* installs  ```tymon/jwt-auth``` for you
+* Will publish ```AuthController (with code)``` inside ```App\Http\Controllers```
+* ```User.php``` (Model with all code including jwt functions)
+* Will publish Routes (will create all the routes for auth e.g```(login, register, authenticated user detail, refresh token, logout)``` in `api.php`)
+* Will also publish the ```JWT_SECRET``` in your .env

 ## Installation